cupcakearmy/cryptgeon/README.md

 never persisted to disk. the server never sees the encryption key and cannot decrypt the contents of the notes even if it tried to.

+> View counts are guaranteed with one running instance of cryptgeon.
+Multiple instances connected to the same Redis instance can run into race conditions, where a note might be retrieved more than the view count allows.

 ## Screenshot

 ![screenshot](./design/Screens.png)